getodk/web-forms/scripts/upgrade-checker/README.md

 ### Downloading forms

+Modify the `servers.json` file to have an array of the servers you want to test.
-Run the script which will prompt for the server, login email, and password.
-This downloads forms, submissions, and attachments to the `.upgrade-checker-cache` in the web-forms root directory.
+Run the script to download forms, submissions, and attachments to the `.upgrade-checker-cache` in the web-forms root directory.

 ```sh
 cd scripts/upgrade-checker
 node index.js
 ```

-The cache directory must be manually deleted before testing the next server.
+The cache directory must be manually deleted before downloading more files.

 ### Running tests